Ivanhoe: Volume One

 Ch.
 1: Historical sketch.
 Gurth the swineherd and Wamba the jester discuss life under Norman rule.

 Ch.
 2: Wamba and Gurth wilfully misdirect a group of horsemen headed by Prior Aymer and Brian de Bois-Guilbert seeking shelter at Cedric's Rotherwood.
 Aymer and Bois-Guilbert discuss the beauty of Cedric's ward Rowena and are redirected, this time correctly, by a palmer [Ivanhoe in disguise].

 Ch.
 3: Cedric anxiously awaits the return of Gurth and the pigs.
 Aymer and Bois-Guilbert arrive.

 Ch.
 4: Bois-Guilbert admires Rowena as she enters for the evening feast.

 Ch.
 5: During the feast: Isaac enters and is befriended by the palmer; Cedric laments the decay of the Saxon language; the palmer refutes Bois-Guilbert's assertion of Templar supremacy with an account of a tournament in Palestine, where Ivanhoe defeated him; the palmer and Rowena give a pledge for a return match; and Isaac is thunderstruck by Bois-Guilbert's denial of his assertion of poverty.

 Ch.
 6: Next day the palmer tells Rowena that Ivanhoe will soon be home.
 He offers to protect Isaac from Bois-Guilbert, whom he has overheard giving instructions for his capture.
 On the road to Sheffield Isaac mentions a source of horse and armour of which he guesses the palmer has need.

 Ch.
-7: As the audience for a tournament at Ashby assembles, Prince John amuses himself by making fun of Athelstane and Isaac.
+7: As the audience for a tournament at Ashby de la Zouch assembles, Prince John amuses himself by making fun of Athelstane and Isaac.

 Ch.
 8: After a series of Saxon defeats in the tournament the 'Disinherited Knight' [Ivanhoe] triumphs over Bois-Guilbert and the other Norman challengers.

 Ch.
 9: The Disinherited Knight nominates Rowena as Queen of the Tournament.

 Ch.
 10: The Disinherited Knight refuses to ransom Bois-Guilbert's armour, declaring that their business is not concluded.
 He instructs his attendant, Gurth in disguise, to convey money to Isaac to repay him for arranging the provision of his horse and armour.
 Gurth does so, but Rebecca secretly refunds the money.

 Ch.
 11: Gurth is assailed by a band of outlaws, but they spare him on hearing his story and after he has defeated one of their number, a miller, at quarter-staves.

 Ch.
 12: The Disinherited Knight's party triumph at the tournament, with the aid of a knight in black [Richard in disguise]; he is revealed as Ivanhoe and faints as a result of the wounds he has incurred.

 Ch.
 13: John encourages De Bracy to court Rowena and receives a warning from France that Richard has escaped.
 Locksley [Robin Hood] triumphs in an archery contest.

 Ch.
 14: At the tournament banquet Cedric continues to disown his son (who has been associating with the Normans) but drinks to the health of Richard, rather than John, as the noblest of that race.